SantaKruse/SQL_SNIPPETS/README.md

 ***HH:MM:*** 21:41

 ## 2.3.
 Text date to year conversion
 This scalar value function can be used to convert date values that are stored as text to four digit year formats.
-It has been developed to work with textual datetime, date and time values stored in SQL Server Default (all possible combinations of MON/DD/YYYY), ANSI (YYYY/MM/DD) and European (DD/MM/YYYY) date formats.
+It has been developed to work with textual datetime and date values stored in SQL Server Default (all possible combinations of MON/DD/YYYY), ANSI (YYYY/MM/DD) and European (DD/MM/YYYY) date formats.
+The function can also process dates stored as integers (for example the raw date format used in MS Excel).
 The function will recognise values that are seperated by any of the following characters: ```[/] [-] [.] [ ]```

 The function takes an NVARCHAR(100) input value and outputs a four digit year NVARCHAR(100) value if the input can be converted.
 If the input cannot be converted ```'CAUTION YEAR NOT FOUND'``` will be outputted.
 If an input is recognised as being a US date (MM/DD/YYYY) ```'CAUTION US DATE (101)'``` will be outputted.

-If an input value from the year 1905 is found (date values from this year are usually integer year values incorrectly stored as dates), the function will convert the value to the correct year by calcualting the day difference from the date 1899-12-30 and the input value.
+If a valid date input value from the year 1905 is found (date values from this year are usually integer year values incorrectly stored as dates), the function will convert the value to a year format by calculating the day difference from the date 1899-12-30 and the input value.

 The function can be used as both a year converter and as a method for checking whether a value is a valid year.